CEIDatUGA/COVID-stochastic-fitting/README.md

 You should see several multi-digit numbers, and several files `slurm-*_*.out`

 Wait at least 24 hours.
 You may log off.
-Slumr will email the user specified in the `sub_slurm_2.sh` once the job ends or fails.
+Slurm will email the user specified in the `sub_slurm_2.sh` once the job ends or fails.
-**Note: the gacrc email notification system is not working as of Nov 10, 2020.**
+**Note: the gacrc email notification system may not always work.
+Log in and check on jobs manually if you don't receive expected emails.**

 ## Log back in and transfer files :